 Should I get domestic travel insurance?

-Whether you plan on visiting family in the country, attending a wedding interstate, or just a quick trip out of town, when it comes to domestic travel within Australia, travel insurance is always worth considering.
+Whether you plan on visiting family in the country, attending a wedding interstate, or just a quick trip out of town, when it comes to domestic travel within Australia, travel insurance is worth considering.

 Why domestic travel insurance is a good idea.